There is good and bad news when dealing with Progressive in a car accident case. In this article, you will hear both the good and the bad.

 Progressive is one of the big 3 auto insurers in Florida.
-I’m going to share what I’ve learned after settling many cases with Progressive.
+I’m going to share what I’ve learned from settling many cases with Progressive.

 I’ve also sued a driver insured with Progressive.